askmike/gekko/docs/extending/add_an_exchange.md

 It is advised to use a npm module to query an exchange.
 This will seperate the abstract API calls from the Gekko specific stuff (In the case of Bitstamp there was no module yet, so I [created one](https://www.npmjs.com/package/bitstamp)).

-Finally Gekko needs to know how it can interact with the exchange, add an object to the `exchanges` array in `gekko/exchanges.js`.
-The meaning of the properties are described in the top of that document.
+Finally Gekko needs to know how it can interact with the exchange, so add a static method `getCapabilities()` that returns it's properties.
+The meaning of the properties are described in the Capabilities section in this document.

 ## Portfolio manager's expectations